 Get Your Financing Preapproved

 Dealers make much of their money through their financing departments, often presenting only the offers that earn them the most commission or highest markup rate, not the offer that’s best for you as a buyer.
 The remedy is to get preapproved for financing before you walk into the dealership.
-Local credit unions often offer better rates than traditional lenders, such as banks, so you can bargain from a position of strength and know that you got the best deal possible.
-You can ask to see the actual lender approvals on paper, but the dealer might not comply.

-The sticker price sometimes, but not always, is the same as the Manufacturer Suggested Retail Price and represents what the dealer hopes to get from the buyer.
+The sticker price sometimes, but not always, is the same as the manufacturer suggested retail price and represents what the dealer hopes to get from the buyer.
 It includes the price the dealership paid for the vehicle, add-on costs and the profit the dealer hopes to earn on the sale.
 The sticker price often represents the starting point of negotiations — but it shouldn’t.

 Instead, Negotiate From the Invoice Price

 Negotiations should start with what the dealer paid for the vehicle, which is sometimes the same as the invoice price, but not usually.
 Just as the buyer tries to negotiate down the sticker price, the dealer often negotiates down the invoice price and pays less than what the manufacturer hopes to get.
 Although dealers have been known to show customers something that resembles an invoice to show how little they’re making off the sale, you can find the true invoice price by searching sites such as Edmunds, CarsDirect and Consumer Reports.

 3. Options That Are Sold To You as ‘Must-Haves’ That Aren’t Actually Necessary